InfoBox

 Other Northern Dimension actors are: regional and sub-regional organisations and commissions in the Baltic and Barents area, sub-national and local authorities, non-governmental organisations and other civil society organisations (including notably indigenous peoples’ organisations), universities and research centres, business and trade union communities, etc.

-The Northern Dimension also provides a frame of reference for intensifying the transatlantic cooperation of the Northern Dimension partners in matters concerning the northern regions of the world, through the observer status of USA and Canada.
+The observer countries are Belarus, Canada and USA.
+Northern Dimension provides a frame of reference for intensifying the transatlantic cooperation of the Northern Dimension partners in matters concerning the northern regions of the world, through the observer status of the latter two countries.

 Governing structures